Dan is a family man, having raised two children, and has long been interested in the cultural, political, and social roots of our society.

 Small children are honest to a fault - they don't know how to lie.
 The hurt a small child feels is visible in their eyes when we lie by failing to follow through on our promises - why don't we recognize that and apply the knowledge that lies hurt to our own lives?
-As adults we lie more and more often, make promises we have no intention of keeping and often don't seem to care about the hurt we cause or that we have lost our integrity.
+As adults, we lie more and more often, make promises we have no intention of keeping, and often don't seem to care about the hurt we cause or that we have lost our integrity.

 As children grow older many, if not most, lie more and more.
 Most parents will eventually begin calling their children on this behavior, requiring truth and honesty.
 The same parent will continue to lie to others, however, and not catch the irony of it.
-Older children learn quickly when adults fail to follow through on promises and muttered "whatever" of "yeah, right" comments are not uncommon.
+Older children learn quickly when adults fail to follow through on promises and mutter: "whatever" or "yeah, right" comments are not uncommon.
 Why can we not learn from our youngest that honesty really is the best policy?

 Children and Change

 Children do not live in a static world; it is forever changing.
-It is a strange dichotomy in that children need consistency (set bedtime, school every day, etc) but at the same time they are forced to embrace changes that might send an adult into catatonia.
-Consider the first time a small child ventures out into a white, snow covered world.
+It is a strange dichotomy in that children need consistency (set bedtime, school every day, etc) but at the same time, they are forced to embrace changes that might send an adult into catatonia.
+Consider the first time a small child ventures out into a white, snow-covered world.
 What would you do?
 Run charging out to investigate the new phenomenon or slowly back up, slam and lock the door and call someone, anyone to find out what happened?

 Yes, We Can Learn From Children